|

 term Neurolinguistic Programming was introduced by Alfred

-man who quoted, God may forgive you for your sins but your
+who quoted, God may forgive you for your sins but your nervous

-best what this little known science encompasses.
-NEURO because
+describe best what this little known science encompasses.

-derived through and from our senses and central nervous
+through and from our senses and central nervous system.

-in which experience and communication are composed of
+as a system in which experience and communication are composed

 In